 Meanwhile, the most frequently asked question about the podcast is “Do I need an Audience to start a podcast?”

-What will you need to create a podcast?
+2) Get prepared: What will you need to create a podcast?

 Besides technical things, which we will discuss in a while, there are more important things to list down.
 Here are some of the essential things needed for a podcast;

-• Podcast description – include as many relevant keywords as possible in the description keeping it attractive.
+• Podcast description – Include as many relevant keywords as possible in the description keeping it attractive.
 People will find through a simple search if you have considered SEO for your podcast description.

 • Co-hosts and collaborators – Including co-hosts and collaborators will also help in the popularity of the podcast episodes.
 Also, include prominent collaborators to turn your new listeners into long-term fans.

-What Equipment needed for podcast?
+3) Equipment needed for a podcast

 • A laptop